yesnik/linux-guides/users.md

 adduser kenny
 ```

-Also folder `/home/kenny` will be created.
+Folder `/home/kenny` will be created.

 ## Delete user